-2. Payment of associated fees may be made by credit card or E-check and are paid for within the online process
+2. Payment of associated fees may be made by credit card or E-check and are paid for within the

-records.
+for your records.
 IMPORTANT: You will also need the INA Search ID number that is located on the Payment

 Summary to include on your fingerprint card.
-Print the INA Search ID number in the upper right hand corner of
+Print the INA Search ID number in the upper right hand corner

-the fingerprint card in the box marked "FBI Leave Blank."
+of the fingerprint card in the box marked "FBI Leave Blank."

 3. A valid United States social security number is required for individuals applying for licensure.